 - How does your identity make you a part of your community?

-Then have them select the traits from the handout that are most important to them and place them in Handout 2: Personal Character Components Wheel.
+Students select traits from the handout and their notes from the index cards that are most important to them and write them in the wheel of the handout: Personal Character Components Wheel.

-Tell students to walk around the room and compare their wheels with others, looking for someone whose wheel is just like theirs.
+Tell students to leave the wheel on their desk and walk around the room and read the other wheels, looking for someone whose wheel is just like theirs.
 As they compare their identities, they learn about the diverse interests and talents that make up the classroom community.
 Bring the group back together and discuss.

 - Are any two people in a community exactly alike?